fxg42/npc-scroll/README.md

 ### How to

-On the combat tracker, while holding Ctrl key and hovering an Offence ability, use the mouse wheel to increment or decrement either:
+On the combat tracker, while holding the Ctrl key and hovering an Offence ability, use the mouse wheel to increment or decrement either:
 - the attack bonus;
 - the number of damage or healing dice;